gitMatGaj/SwimWorld/README.md

 Web application

 # How web application work:
-Go to registration and get user role or simply login like user or admin.
+Go to registration and get user role or simply login like user or admin and see for yourself :)

   a) Common user: